gchowell/QuantDiffForecast-Toolbox/README.md

 Specify the SEIR model parameters in `options_fit_*.m` and `options_forecast_*.m`.

-copy an example options_fit_*.m file, change the data file and parameter settings, and rerun the three commands above.
+for a new problem, copy an example options_fit_*.m file, change the data file and parameter settings.

 ## Configure once: the options files